 Haiti Schools & Smokeless Stoves

-Our Haiti School project is helping to build and revitalize local schools for the resilient people of Haiti.
-At the same time, we are investing in the health of women and children in the home with our smokeless stove initiative.
+Our Haiti project is educating the resilient families of Haiti on the affects of smoke and training youth how to improve the health of women and children with our smokeless stove initiative.

 Many people in the developing world need to heat their homes, boil water and cook over a small indoor fire.
 Three stones are arranged to carry a pot of water and the smoke from those fires will often fill the house.
 The World Health Organization estimates that 2 million people die each year because of health problems caused by smoke (more than tuberculosis and malaria combined).